blcxtranslations/blcx/_translated/chapter-0049.md

 completed: true
 ---

-Lin Xuan then, once again, walked over to Yan Tian Heng's corpse and happily started to search for more spoils.
+Lin Xuan then, once again, walked over to Yan TianHeng's corpse and happily started to search for more spoils.
 This guy was very vicious and sinister, but he was still the patriarch of a clan, so presumably the wealth he was carrying would not disappoint Lin Xuan.

 Lin Xuan found a storage bracelet on his body.
 Inserting his spiritual sense, he took out everything that was in there.